Azure/AML-Kubernetes/docs/troubleshooting.md

 * If the resource is also used by other components in your cluster and can't be modified.
 Please refer to [doc](./deploy-extension.md#review-azureml-deployment-configuration-settings) to see if there is a flag to disable the conflict resource from AzureML extension side.
 For example, if it's a resource of [Volcano Scheduler](https://github.com/volcano-sh/volcano) and Volcano Scheduler has been installed in your cluster, you can set ```volcanoScheduler.enable=false``` flag to disable it to avoid the confliction or follow [Skip installation of volcano in the extension](#skip-volcano).

 ### Error: cannot re-use a name that is still in use <a name="error-reuse-name"></a>
 This means the extension name you specified already exists.
 Run ```helm list -Aa``` to list all helm chart in your cluster.
 If the name is used by other helm chart, you need to use another name.
 If the name is used by Azureml extension, you can try to uninstall the extension and reinstall it if possible.
-Or you need to wait for about an hour and try again.
+Or you need to wait for about an hour and try again later.

 ### Error: Earlier operation for the helm chart is still in progress <a name="error-operation-in-progress"></a>
 You need to wait for about an hour and try again after the unknown operation is completed.